The MAX7219 is a common and inexpensive IC used for controlling up to eight 7-segment LED displays (or 64 individual LEDs).

 - serial input/output – communications to the IC are via serial stream (SPI™, QSPI™, and MICROWIRE™).
 The most common Arduino interface is SPI, which is discussed below.

-- common-cathode display drivers – 7-segment LEDs need to be common cathode type.
+- common-cathode display drivers – The IC is designed to work best with common cathode type 7-segment LEDs.
 LED matrices can work equally as row or column cathode type.

 - a BCD code-B decoder – for 7-segment displays the IC can translate from the BCD digits to the 7 segment representation.
 This is a good feature for digit displays but not used for LED matrices.